elfrances/whatsOnFulGaz/README.md

 # Example 2

-Generate an HTML file with all rides that have a distance of up to 20 km and an elevation gain of up to 100 meters:
+Generate an HTML file with all rides that have a distance of up to 20 km and an elevation gain of up to 100 meters, and store it in the file EasyRides.html:

 ```
 $ ./whatsOnFulGaz.exe --output-format html --max-distance 20 --max-elevation-gain 100 > EasyRides.html